TL;DR

 Cancer Definitions Compared

 Cancer is the single biggest cause of critical illness claims.
 Both L&G and Aviva provide extensive cancer cover, but with subtle and important distinctions.
-The core definition for a full payout typically requires the cancer to be "invasive," meaning it has spread beyond the basement membrane of the tissue where it originated.
+The core definition for a full claim payment typically requires the cancer to be "invasive," meaning it has spread beyond the basement membrane of the tissue where it originated.

 | Feature | Legal & General (CIx) | Aviva (Upgraded) | Adviser Insight |